wingitman/LeagueEventBot/README.md

-# Discord League Bot
+# LeagueEventBot

-A Discord bot for managing game lobbies with rank-based restrictions and automatic team balancing.
-Built for VR gaming communities that need fair matchmaking without a dedicated system.
+A Discord bot for scheduling and managing events with optional rank-based team balancing.
+Originally built for VR gaming communities, now suitable for any group that needs flexible event scheduling with lobby sign-ups.

 ## Features

-- **Three Lobby Types**: Competitive 4v4, Casual 4v4, and Open 5v5
+- **General Event Scheduling**: Create one-off or recurring events with flexible time/date options
+- **Three Arenas**: Arena 1, Arena 2, and Arena 3 — each with configurable player caps and emoji reactions
+- **Reaction-Based Sign-up**: Players join arenas by clicking emoji reactions on the event embed
+- **Optional Team Balancing**: Per-event toggle to automatically generate balanced teams at start time using a greedy rank-point algorithm
+- **Player Pings at Start**: Each arena's signed-up players are individually pinged when the event starts
+- **Start Messages**: Attach a public message to event start pings, and/or a separate internal message sent to an admin channel
+- **Per-Event Emoji Overrides**: Override the default reaction emoji for any arena when creating an event
+- **Recurring Events**: Schedule repeating events using cron expressions; all settings carry forward automatically
 - **Rank System**: 8 ranks from Bronze to Master with point-based balancing
-- **Rank Restrictions**: Casual lobbies restricted to Gold+ and below (with whitelist override)
+- **Rank Restrictions**: Arena 2 restricted to Gold and below (with per-player whitelist override)
-- **Team Balancing**: Automatic balanced team suggestions using greedy algorithm
-- **Reaction-Based Signup**: Players join lobbies by clicking emoji reactions
-- **Recurring Events**: Schedule automatic game nights with cron expressions
-- **Admin Controls**: Manage players, ranks, whitelist/blocklist, and configuration
+- **Admin Controls**: Manage players, ranks, whitelist/blocklist, and bot configuration

 ## Quick Start